zhanxw/rvtests/README.md

 - ALT_EFFSIZE: for continuous outcome, this is the estimated effect size; for binary outcome, this is the estimated log odds-ratio.
 We apply a new correction method when binary trait associations for related individuals are analyzed in standard linear mixed models.
 The log odds ratio is approximately correct for related individual analysis as well.

+The covariance files stores covariances in sliding windows.
+You will obtain these columns:

+- CHROM: the chromosome name
+- START_POS/END_POS: within one sliding window, the first/last variant chromosomal position.
+- NUM_MARKER: number of markers in one sliding window.
+- MARKER_POS: all chromosomal positions in the sliding window.
+- COV: covariances between markers.
+When the sliding window has markers G.1, G.2, ..., G.N, this column will store "covariances" of (G.1, G.1), (G.1, G.2), ..., (G.1, G.N);
+for binary outcomes, this column uses colons as separators and additionally stores covariances between N genotypes and K covariates (G.1, C.1), (G.1, C.2), ..., (G.1, C.K), as well as covariances between K covariates (C.1, C.1), (C.1, C.2), ...
+(C.1, C.K), (C.2, C.2), ..., (C.2, C.K), ..., (C.K, C.K).

 ## Utility models

-Rvtests has an usually option `--outputRaw`.
-When specify this, rvtests can output genotypes, phenotype, covariates(if any) and collapsed genotype to tabular files.
-These files can be imported into other software (e.g. R) for further analysis.
+Rvtests has an convinient option `--outputRaw`.
+When specifing this, rvtests can output genotypes, phenotype, covariates (if any) and collapsed genotype to tabular files.
+These files can be imported into other software (e.g. R) for further analyses.

 # Association test options